PlanetLotus/cs-testing/goals.md

 <p>These are low priority features that are outside our goals for this quarter.</p>

+<h3>Subprocess Timeout</h3>

+<p>This would be very important if multiple students were being run, but this
+feature is not supported yet.
+Because of this, if a student program runs indefinitely, the program should simply be killed.
+This is less catastrophic for just one program being run at once but would be difficult to track down with more than one.
+This is still a highly desirable feature that should be implemented soon after the other "core functionality" is taken care of.</p>

 <h3>More Languages</h3>

 <p>C, C++, and Java are also on the list, but so far we think that making one